Anguilla women's national football team: 2010 CONCACAF Gold Cup

 Anguilla entered in the Caribbean qualifiers for the 2010 Gold Cup, held in Mexico during 28 October–8 November 2010.
 The team was drawn along with Barbados and Grenada.
 The first game (as away team) was in Barbados National Stadium and finished with an 0–3 loss to Barbados.
 Again in Barbados National Stadium, Anguilla faced Grenada, and the result was a 2–0 victory.
 Despite this result, Anguilla didn't qualify to the next stage because the only place from Group E was occupied by Barbados, who won both of its matches.
 With this result, Anguilla was also eliminated from the 2011 World Cup, celebrated in Germany.

 2014 CONCACAF Gold Cup

 Anguilla's selected rivals for the qualifiers of the 2014 Caribbean Cup (qualifying tournament for the 2014 Gold Cup) were Jamaica, Dominican Republic and Saint Lucia in the Group 5.
 Anguilla withdrew before the start of the competition due to the outbreak of Chikungunya virus.
 This means that Anguilla's last match to the date was on 30 March 2010 against Grenada for the 2010 qualifiers.

-Team image

 Home stadium

 The Anguilla women's national football team plays their home matches on the Ronald Webster Park.